Linear compactness and combinatorial bialgebras: Examples

 Let $H_n \in \sSigma_\P^{(\sim)}$ denote the $n$-letter packed word $111\cdots 1$, so that $H_0 = \emptyset$ is the unit element in $\bfSigma_\P^{(\sim)}$.
 Each $H_n$ is homogeneous of degree $n$, and the algebra structure on $\bfSigma_\P^{(\sim)}$ is just the polynomial algebra $\kk\langle H_1,H_2,\dots\rangle$ where $H_1,H_2,\dots$ are interpreted as non-commuting indeterminates.
 The coproduct of $\bfSigma_\P^{(\sim)}$ satisfies $\Delta_\odot(H_n) = \sum_{i=0}^n H_i \otimes H_{n-i}$.
 This graded Hopf algebra is commonly known as the algebra of \emph{noncommutative symmetric functions} $\NSym$ \cite{GKLLRT} or \emph{Leibniz-Hopf algebra}. \end{example}

 \begin{example} Define \emph{$K$-equivalence} to be the strongest algebraic word relation with $a\sim aa$ for all $a \in \PP$.
-This is the case of the relation $\osim$ described in the previous section when $(W,S)$ is a universal Coxeter, i.e., when $m(i,j) = \infty$ for all $i<j$. $K$-equivalence is therefore uniformly algebraic but neither homogeneous nor of finite type.
+This is the case of the relation $\osim$ described in the previous section when $(W,S)$ is a universal Coxeter, i.e., when $m(i,j) = \infty$ for all $i<j$. $K$-equivalence is therefore uniformly algebraic but neither homogeneous nor of finite-type.
 One has $v \sim w$ if and only if $v$ and $w$ coincide after all adjacent repeated letters are combined.

 Each equivalence class under $\sim$ contains a unique reduced word with no equal adjacent letters, which we call a \emph{partial (small) multi-permutation}.
-A \emph{(small) multi-permutation} \cite[Definition 4.1]{LamPyl} is a partial multi-permutation that is also a packed word.
+A \emph{(small) multi-permutation} is a partial multi-permutation that is also a packed word.
+This notion of a multi-permutation is what is intended in \cite[Definition 4.1]{LamPyl}, which omits our condition about being a packed word (and so inadvertently gives the definition of a partial multi-permutation).